Daihatsu Rocky (A200): Indonesia

 In Indonesia, the Raize is offered in G and GR Sport grade levels.
 The G grade is powered by either a WA-VE or 1KR-VET engines mated to either a manual transmission or a CVT, while the GR Sport grade is only offered with the latter engine option mated to a CVT and also available with ASA (marketed as Toyota Safety Sense) as an option.
+The GR Sport variant was updated in January 2026.